lucywyman/recipes/to-make/_posts/2017-04-17-chocolate-beet-cake.md

 1. Place a rack in the center and upper third of the oven.
 Preheat oven to 375°F.
 2. Thoroughly wash beets under running water, and trim their leaves, leaving about ½ inch of stem.
 Place clean beets in a piece of foil.
-Drizzle with just a bit of vegetable oil.
+Drizzle with just a bit of vegetablespoon oil.
 Seal up foil.
 Place on a baking sheet in the oven.
 Roast until beets are tender when pierced with a knife, about 1 hour.
 3. Remove the beets from the oven.
 Open the foil and allow beets to cool completely.
 Beets will be easy to peel (just using a paring knife) once completely cooled.
 4. Using a box grater, grate the peeled beets on the finest grating plane.
-Measure ¾ cup of grated beets for the cake and 2 tablespoons for the frosting.
+Measure ¾ cup of grated beets for the cake and 2 tablespoonspoons for the frosting.
 Set aside.
 5. Reduce the oven temperature to 350°F.  Use butter to grease two 8 or 9-inch round baking pans.
 Trace a piece of parchment paper